WHO WE ARE

 GSOH by Suzanne Walsh

-It's blooming Bloomsday again (16 June), and we always like to have a treat in store.
-So, while we won’t be hosting our usual Bloomsnight get-together we can offer you “something we prepared earlier”.
+We celebrate Bloomsday on 16 June every year.
+While we couldn't host our usual Bloomsnight get-together we can offer you “something we prepared earlier”.
 Put the kettle on, or whatever you’re having yourself, click forward and sit back to watch this 15 min play, GSOH, by Suzanne Walsh.
 Thanks again to the ECC for bringing the continent-wide amdram community together, virtually, for a warm, social, and entertaining FEATS event, and to our peers for continuing to produce great theatre.

 WANT TO GET INVOLVED?